oracle-livelabs/database/kubernetes-for-oracledbas/create-sidb/create-sidb.md

 ## Introduction

-In this lab, we use the OraOperator to create a Single Instance Database inside the Kubernetes Cluster.
+In this lab, you will the OraOperator to create a Single Instance Database inside the Kubernetes Cluster.

 *Estimated Lab Time:* 5 minutes